kgbuquerin/talks-and-presentations/README.md

 Where is my Ransom?
 Hunting for Ransomware Gangs using radare2 and Yara [Official recording from r2con2020](https://www.youtube.com/watch?v=6VYYf5ut638) [Video of my presentation](https://www.youtube.com/watch?v=g39hut-csYE)

+## DFRWS EU 2021
+A generalized approach to automotive forensics